 In this example, natural atmospheric fog makes for very soft, diffused light.
 Notice how soft the light to shadow transition is on the tree trunks and how smooth the edges of the cast shadows become.

 The hardness or softness of light is what we’ll call its quality.
-This light is hard, but the direction of the light makes it flattering on the subject and reveals texture in the ice.
+This light is hard in the examples below, but desirably so.
+The hard-edged long shadow assists the photo’s composition and the direction of the light makes it flattering on the subject and reveals texture in the ice.

 This one’s simple: How bright is your light?
 This light’s intensity is designed to complement the ambient light so the actress is well-illuminated with soft light.
 The ratio of light on the subject vs outside light coming through the door and windows is very consciously chosen.
 Without supplemental light, this actress would be a silhouette.